 “And last but not least a real find, Buddy ‘Footstool’ Laroza, only recently dismissed by Ivan the Terrible for excessive brutality.”

-This group of thugs are here only to be easily dispatched by Deathstalker to show off his awesomeness so they are stabbed, broken and blown up by our hero without much impact on the story.
-Trivia Note: The character Chin is only in the film to allow Jim Wynorski to make an obscure Hawaii Five O reference.
+This group of thugs is here only to be easily dispatched by Deathstalker to show off his awesomeness so they are stabbed, broken and blown up by our hero without much impact on the story.
+Trivia Note: The character Chin is only in the film to allow Jim Wynorski to make an obscure Hawaii Five-O reference.
 I kind of admire that.

 Our heroes’ journey is interrupted by a group of warrior women who put Deathstalker on trial for crimes against womanhood.
-Apparently his exploits with the fairer sex has gotten around.
-Even for a movie such as this the following sequence stands out as rather bizzare as all of a sudden they are spoofing Rocky (right down to the music cues) as Deathstalker must face off against Gorgo (Dee Booher aka Queen Kong) a 300 pound Amazonian giant in the ring.
+Apparently, his exploits with the fairer sex have gotten around.
+Even for a movie such as this, the following sequence stands out as rather bizarre as all of a sudden they are spoofing Rocky (right down to the music cues) as Deathstalker must face off against Gorgo (Dee Booher aka Queen Kong) a 300 pound Amazonian giant in the ring.